TheSpaceSheep/Playground/readme.md

-#Playground
+# Playground

 Small Python projects just for fun

 Random walks :

-* random walkers that can collide
+* Random walkers that can collide
-* a random walker influenced by the position of your mouse cursor
+* A random walker influenced by the position of your mouse cursor